 THE IMPORTANCE OF REMITTANCES TO KENYA

 Remittances are a vital part of Kenya's economy, they are currently worth more than the combined value of tea and coffee exports.
-Economies all over the world being impacted by the response measures to Covid-19 and many people have or will lose their ability to earn, this could have a dramatic impact on the value being remitted by the diaspora in the coming months.
+Economies all over the world being impacted by the response measures to Covid-19 and many people have or will lose their ability to earn, it may be assumed that the current crisis would have a negative impact on the value of remittances, however...

-The overall value of remittances in April was 90% of the average monthly value remitted since January 2019.
-It is possible that this reflect the employment status of the diaspora in North America and Europe and the % that are considered Essential Workers.
+The overall value of remittances in May was up 6% from the same month in 2019 and up 24% from the value remitted in April 2020.
+It is possible that this reflects the employment status of the diaspora in North America and Europe and the % that are considered Essential Workers.

 A RESILIENT DIASPORA

-However, early signs from the April data indicate that remittance payments have been more resilient than may have been expected, especially those coming from North America.
 Research from 2015 shows that the profile of Kenyans living and working in the US are highly employed (93% of those in the labour force were employed), 62% are either professionals or work in managerial positions, 27% of the workforce are working as registered nurses or nursing aides.
-Whilst we will need to wait for more data from May and June, this profile paints a picture of skilled, essential workers who are likely to be in high demand during this pandemic and could provide an essential lifeline to their support networks
+This profile paints a picture of skilled, essential workers who are likely to be in high demand during this pandemic and could provide an essential lifeline to their support networks